Rexeh/joystick-diagrams/readme.md

 ### Joystick Gremlin
 - Custom SVG templates can be built to suit your joystick, throttle, custom HID device
-- Importing/inheriance of base templates into button profile exports (In progress)
+- Importing/inheriance of base templates into button profile exports
 - Support for multiple profiles in Joystick Gremlin

 ## What's not supported (yet)

-### Joystick Gremlin
+- POV hats (In POV mode)
-- POV hats (In POV mode) - If your POV is configured for button outputs, then it will work
+- AXIS support

 ### Support for other programs/games (yet)
 I'm currently working on DCS World - if you have a game you think will benefit from this, let me know and I might add it.